 Skip to main content

-SLCC Announces New Dean of the Gail Miller School of Business
+SLCC Announces New Dean of the Gail Miller Business School

 PRESS RELEASE

 "Trish is an excellent addition to our leadership here at SLCC and brings a wealth of excellent experience into the role.
-She joins at a pivotal time and will be essential in ensuring the full vision planned for the Gail Miller School of Business,” said Jason Pickavance, SLCC Provost.
+She joins at a pivotal time and will be essential in ensuring the full vision planned for the Gail Miller Business School,” said Jason Pickavance, SLCC Provost.

 Over the past three decades, Gorman has developed and delivered executive business programs for Columbia Business School, Wharton Business School, London Business School, Duke University, and nearly 100 other corporate and academic entities in more than 20 countries.
 She was the inaugural director of the Goff Strategic Leadership Center at the University of Utah, and her collegiate teaching experience has included full-time roles at the University of Utah, Columbia University, Wharton Business School, Ohio State, and the University of Connecticut.
 Gorman served as the director of Global Strategy Learning for McKinsey & Company and, more recently, led North American Growth Thought Leadership at Deloitte as director of eminence.
 A career highlight was working closely with Jack Welch to build the Jack Welch Management Institute.